Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 According to Data USA, the following chart displays the households in Montana distributed between a series of car ownership buckets compared to the national averages for each bucket.

-The largest share of households in Montana have two cars, followed by three cars.
+The largest share of households in Montana has two cars, followed by three cars.

 The orange bars represent Montana’s average, while the gray bars indicate the country’s average.
 For those seeking cheap auto insurance in Montana, comparing local and national averages can provide insight into potential coverage needs based on state-specific trends in traffic, accidents, and commuting habits.